 Two-stage snow blowers have an auger that collects the snow, then a fan shoots the snow through a chute.
 Because the auger on a two-stage blower doesn’t directly touch the ground, they can be used on gravel just fine.

 Now you can clearly see a two-stage snow blower is the way to go when working with ice.
 So now the question is: Electric or gas?

 - Electric blowers – Being cheap to operate and low on maintenance, they can help break ice but do not perform very well in extremely cold and icy weather conditions.
 Keep in mind you may need to use an extension cord to reach some areas.

 - Gas blowers – This is just what you need to break ice as they are tough and big and can get rid of any kind of ice that comes their way in the worst of weather conditions.

 Snow blowers are designed to run on the ground and pick up all the loose material and blow it away.
-So if you experience a sheet of ice on your driveway, the snow blower will find it difficult to segregate between the ground and the ice on it, thereby unable to do its job efficiently.
+If you have a sheet of ice on your driveway, the snow blower can’t tell the difference between the ground and ice.

 So in order to clear ice, breaking it into pieces first is helpful.

 Before using a snow blower to clear ice, make sure you’re up to speed on snow blower safety.